gcpreston/webcandy/docs/index.rst

 Hello, and welcome to the Webcandy documentation!
-The goal of Webcandy is to provide a high-level interface to interact with a Fadecandy LED controller from absolutely anywhere.
+The goal of Webcandy is to provide a high-level interface to interact with a Fadecandy LED controller from any device.

 Client Guide
 ------------
-Wondering how to go about using Webcandy to control your LEDs?
+Wondering how to go about using Webcandy to control your LEDs locally or remotely?
 Start here!

 .. toctree::
    :maxdepth: 2

-   client/install
+   client/quickstart

 Server Guide
 ------------